Operator configuration v1

-The operator for Cloud Native PostgreSQL is installed from a standard deployment manifest and follows the convention over configuration paradigm.
+The operator for EDB Postgres for Kubernetes is installed from a standard deployment manifest and follows the convention over configuration paradigm.
 While this is fine in most cases, there are some scenarios where you want to change the default behavior, such as:

 - setting a company license key that is shared by all deployments managed by the operator